The conference on Theoretical Foundations of Machine Learning

 We invite submissions of papers addressing theoretical aspects of machine learning and related topics.
-We strongly support a broad definition of learning theory, including, but not limited to:
+We are interested in theoretically motivated perspectives on these areas:

 - optimization methods